withastro/astro/docs/src/pages/reference/renderer-reference.md

   name: '@astrojs/renderer-xxx', // the renderer name
   client: './client.js', // relative path to the client entrypoint
   server: './server.js', // optional, relative path to the server entrypoint
-  snowpackPlugin: '@snowpack/plugin-xxx', // optional, the name of a snowpack plugin to inject
-  snowpackPluginOptions: { example: true }, // optional, any options to be forwarded to the snowpack plugin
   knownEntrypoint: ['framework'], // optional, entrypoint modules that will be used by compiled source
   external: ['dep'], // optional, dependencies that should not be built by snowpack
   polyfills: ['./shadow-dom-polyfill.js'], // optional, module scripts that should be loaded before client hydration.